 - a change to a boundary of a zone or overlay under section 96A of the Planning and Development Act.

 If the Planning and Land Authority is satisfied that the proposed change to the Territory Plan can be considered to be a technical amendment and any required consultation has taken place, it puts the plan variation in writing.

 Limited consultation is required for code variations and variations in relation to the rezoning of future urban areas.
 The requirements for limited consultation are set out in section 90 of the Planning and Development Act 2007.

 If the technical amendment had limited consultation, the Planning and Land Authority must consider any representations that were made during the consultation period as well as any views of the National Capital Authority.

-A technical variation comes into effect on the date specified in the commencement notice.
-Once a plan variation is notified, the Planning and Land Authority will publish in the newspaper a description of the variation as well as the date it comes into effect.
+A technical amendment comes into effect on the date specified in the commencement notice.
+Once a plan variation is notified, the Planning and Land Authority will publish a description of the amendment on the open government website.